brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ### Alternate Interpolation Syntax

 Currently, we are proposing three interpolators: `\`, `\id`, and `\tokens`.
 That might seem like a lot, especially `\tokens` is a lot of characters, but we feel that this is the complete necessary set.
 A simple alternative is to spell `\tokens(e)` instead as `\{e}` (i.e. braces instead of parentheses).
-This is a lot shorter, but it's still three interpolators (and potentially the visual distinction isn't very large).
+This is a lot shorter, but it's still three interpolators (and the visual distinction might be too subtle).

-A bigger alterantive would be to overload interpolation on types.
+A bigger alternative would be to overload interpolation on types.
 In Rust, for instance, interpolation into a procedural macro always is spelled `#var` - and opting in to interpolation is implementing the trait [`ToTokens`](https://docs.rs/proc-quote/latest/proc_quote/trait.ToTokens.html).
 The way to interpolate an identifier is to interpolate an object of type `syn::Ident`.
 Going that route (and making tokens sequences [their own type](#token-sequence-type)) might mean that the approach becomes:

 ::: std
 ```diff